witchessabath/mkdocs/docs/miscellaneous.md

-# Other Projects
+# Misc

-Here I will share some projects on the side, that don't really have anything to do with the rest of my homelab.
+Here I will share some miscellaneous projects that don't really have anything to do with the rest of my homelab.

 ## Arduino Weather Station